AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/sdks/index.md

 # Acrobat Sign SDK Downloads

-<span style="font-size: 16px">Acrobat Sign provides downloadable SDKs with code samples as follows:</span>
+`Acrobat Sign provides downloadable SDKs with code samples as follows:`

 <InlineAlert slots="text" />

 The SDKs are obsolete and haven’t been in sync with REST v6 APIs for a while.
 Product will evaluate if further development can happen or plan to retire them in the near future.
 While much of the sample code continue to function, there have been a lot of feature enhancements that are currently not reflected in the SDKs.
-For the up-to-date functionality, please use the [<span style="color: #2980b9">API endpoints</span>](https://secure.na1.adobesign.com/public/docs/restapi/v6).
-You can also find working examples in our [<span style="color: #2980b9">Postman workspace</span>](https://adobe.postman.co/workspace/Adobe-Acrobat-Sign~1faa30d0-1b34-493b-96b1-475cf3978a95/overview).
+For the up-to-date functionality, please use the [`API endpoints`](https://secure.na1.adobesign.com/public/docs/restapi/v6).
+You can also find working examples in our [`Postman workspace`](https://adobe.postman.co/workspace/Adobe-Acrobat-Sign~1faa30d0-1b34-493b-96b1-475cf3978a95/overview).

 | Language | Readme | Github Docs | Repo-downloads |
 |---|---|---|---|